-Prato Piazza (Plätzwiese in German) plateau is a high alpine pasture in Valle di Braies/Pragser Tal Valley, which is a side valley of Val Pusteria/Pustertal in South Tyrol.
+Prato Piazza (Plätzwiese in German) is a high plateau and alpine pasture above Valle di Braies/Pragser Tal Valley, a side valley of Val Pusteria/Pustertal in the Italian Dolomites.
+The plateau lies at an elevation of 2000 meters above sea level.

-The plateau lies between Picco di Vallandro/Dürrenstein (2839 m) and Monte Croda Rossa d’Ampezzo/Hohe Gaisl (3146 m) in Fanes-Sennes-Braies Nature Park in the Italian Dolomites.
+The plateau lies between Picco di Vallandro/Dürrenstein (2839 m) and Monte Croda Rossa d’Ampezzo/Hohe Gaisl (3146 m) in Fanes-Sennes-Braies Nature Park in South Tyrol.

-Prato Piazza (2000 m) is a top attraction in the Braies/Prags Dolomites, because of its accessibility, proximity to Lago di Braies, easy hiking trails, and extraordinary views of Croda Rossa d’Ampezzo, Monte Cristallo and Piz Popena.
+Prato Piazza is a top attraction in the Braies/Prags Dolomites, because of its accessibility, proximity to Lago di Braies, easy hiking trails, and extraordinary views of Croda Rossa d’Ampezzo, Cadini di Misurina, Monte Cristallo, and Piz Popena.

 Complete Guide to Visiting Prato Piazza